criminal court

 Federal Department of Justice

-The Department of Justice leads the federal justice system.
-The federal justice system has jurisdiction over crimes involving federal statutes and crimes committed across state lines.
+Crimes with a national impact are enforced and tried at the federal level.
+This means the federal justice system has jurisdiction over crimes involving federal statutes and crimes committed across state lines.

 Federal Crimes